Moving From Toronto to Calgary: 10 Differences Between Life in Calgary vs. Toronto

 Toronto Waterfront

 The Toronto waterfront offers outdoor activities and natural attractions for visitors and residents alike.
 You can enjoy sailing, kayaking, and paddleboarding along the waterfront.
-Accessible by ferry, the Toronto Islands provide a peaceful escape with beaches and bike trails, offering a perfect retreat from the city hustle.
+Accessible by ferry, the Toronto Islands offer a peaceful escape with beaches and bike trails, making them a perfect retreat from the city hustle.

 The Harbourfront Centre is a cultural hub that hosts events, concerts, and markets, adding vibrancy to the waterfront scene.
 The Waterfront Trail, stretching along Lake Ontario, is ideal for a stroll, jog, or bike ride.